iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 - **Network**: A network where you will deploy and interact with the smart contract.
 In this case, the ShimmerEVM.
 - **Wallet**: You will need an interface to connect to the network, verify your identity, and pay the transaction fees.
 You can use any wallet you choose; this tutorial will use [Metamask](https://metamask.io/), but you can use any wallet you are comfortable with.
 - **Smart Contract**: You will need a smart contract to deploy on-chain to handle all state records on-chain and any changes made to them.
-- **Code Editor or IDE**: Have an IDE or any code editor ready to start working.
 - **Client Library**: This tutorial will use [Ethers](https://docs.ethers.org/v5/).
 But you can use any other library that you feel more comfortable in.

 ## Project Setup